Waji-97/HomeLab/docs/tls.md

 # Default TLS for Ingress Controller
 I miserably failed with cert-manager.
 Deploying the helm chart with argocd always gave me an tls bad cert error so I opted for the default SSL cert.

-Anyways, there is a `default-ssl-certificate` argument in the nginx ingress controller which is enabled and it refers to `ingress-tls` secret inside `argocd` namespace.
+Anyways, there is a `default-ssl-certificate` argument in the nginx ingress controller which is enabled and it refers to `ingress-tls` secret inside `ingress-nginx` namespace.

 Firstly, the TLS cert is needed.
 Let's Encrypt is good but Cloudflare offers 15 years free certificate.
 From the cloudflare dashboard, create a TLS cert.